 Do a net worth.
 Was there anything left after the divorce?
 Many people end up splitting debt not assets in the final tally.

-Review all of the financial accounts that have a beneficiary listed.
+Review all of the financial accounts including retirement that have a beneficiary listed.
 Who is it?
-Don’t forget the retirement accounts also.
+Does it need to be changed?

 The retirement account will become even more important when you are single for you may be single when you retire and you may need more dollars saved to maintain your life style.
 How much more can you afford to contribute each paycheck?